-The autobiography of West Indies fast-bowling legend turned Sky pundit, Michael Holding, author of Why We Kneel, How We Rise
+The autobiography of West Indies fast-bowling legend turned Sky pundit, Michael Holding, author of the award-winning Why We Kneel, How We Rise

 As one of the fastest bowlers the world has seen, Michael Holding went by the haunting nickname ‘Whispering Death’, claiming 249 Test wickets.
 Despite having not laced his bowling boots since 1989, it remains a fitting sobriquet.
 As a commentator and administrator, Holding has delivered his views on cricket in the same manner that he played the game: he speaks softly with a rich Jamaican rhythm and is calculated in either criticism or compliment.
 NO HOLDING BACK charts his effortless transition from one of the great players to one of the great pundits.